 Prof. Dan ZhangYork University, Canada | Full Professor

-Robotics and Mechatronics, as well as the Chair of the
+and Mechatronics, as well as the Chair of the Department

-School of Engineering at York University.
-From July 1st
+Engineering at York University.
+From July 1st 2004 to

-Automation, was a founding Chair of the Department of
+a founding Chair of the Department of Automotive,

-with the Faculty of Engineering & Applied Science at
+Faculty of Engineering & Applied Science at University

 Dr. Zhang's research interests include robotics and mechatronics; high performance parallel robotic machine development; sustainable/green manufacturing systems; rehabilitation robot and rescue robot.